Birmingham-and-Solihull-ICS/BSOLproject/README.md

-# NCL sample project folder
+# BSOL sample project folder

 This git repository contains a shell that should be used as the default structure for new projects in the analytical team.
 It won't fit all circumstances perfectly, and you can make changes and issue a